-ptrdirs

-$$\rightarrow$$

-{ (T . p [form])[®] }
+ptrdir \rightarrow T . p [form]

 They allows pointer fields to be constrained differently at different program points.
 This is important because temporary but intentional invalidation of data structure invariants often occurs in imperative programs, as noted for instance in [21].
-Pointer directives, both default and overriding, are required to be well-formed.
+Pointer directives are required to be well-formed.
 This means that in any store and for any record, the directives associated to the pointer fields must denote exactly one record.

-Fortunately, as proved in [28] this is decidable.
+Fortunately, as proved in [29] this is decidable.